austin006/austin006.github.io/README.md

 This website serves as an online resume and project portfolio.
 It is intended to be used in order to highlight my experience and accomplishments.

-See my project portfolio [here](./project-portfolio-home.html) or read on below to learn more about me.
+See my project portfolio [here](./project-portfolio-home.html) or keep on reading below to learn more about me.

 # Who am I?